5/1/2025

 Corey Carpenter

 Thanks.
-Good morning.
+Good morning, Ed, too.
 On advertising, you mentioned earlier that the integration work with Google is underway.
-Just hopefully you could talk about what that rollout looks like and if that's something that you'd expect to be perhaps a meaningful contributor to bookings this year.
+Just told me you could talk about what that rollout looks like and if that's something that you'd expect to be perhaps a meaningful contributor to bookings this year.
 And then also in the shareholder letter, you talked about being in a position to reinvest a little bit.
-Could you just talk about your biggest priorities on the investment side and where you plan to reinvest in the second half of the year?
+Could you just talk about your biggest priorities on the investment side? and where you plan to reinvest in the second half of the year?
 Thank you.

 speaker

 I'll go first on any bookings is meaningful to us.
-Advertising is already from that definition contributing meaningful as far as when we break it out.
+So advertising is already from that definition contributing meaningful as far as when we break it out.
 I'll leave that up to Mike.
-We are seeing growth in all the various advertising channels.
-On the reinvestment, when we look at where we spend money, we would like payment processing to go down.
-We would like personnel costs to be balanced and grow slower than bookings in revenue become more efficient as we accelerate it.
-We would like our infrastructure trust and safety costs to go down relative to bookings but at the same time get more efficient and our safety to get continue to increase quality and performance from AI.
-That leaves the two things we would like to go up, which is payments to creators and we said over a million and slow improvement in our margins.
-That's the breakdown on those five.
-Mike, you can talk about if and when we break out ads.
+And we are seeing growth in all the various advertising channels on the reinvestment.
+You know, when we look at where we spend money, we would like payment processing to go down.
+We would like personnel costs to be balanced and grow slower than bookings and revenue and become more efficient as we AI accelerate it.
+We would like our infratrust and safety costs to go down relative to bookings, but at the same time get more efficient and our safety to get continue to increase quality and performance from AI.
+That leaves the two things we would like to go up, which is payments to creators, and we said over a billion, and slow improvement in our margins.
+So that's the breakdown on those five.
+Mike, you can talk about if and when we'd break out ads.

 speaker